 As 2021 winds down, it is time to review, how Indian football fared in the last 12 months and look ahead to how Indian football can move on a path of progress.

-Over a year, we have witnessed limited actions on the pitch as pandemic induced lockdown and limited resources in the system outplayed the passion and dreams of grassroots and youth players across India.
-Inspite of these challenges there were some individual and collective brilliance, on and off the field of play.
-Overall performance of the National Team was not inspiring as we once again fared miserably in the World Cup 2022 qualification round.
-Though women’s national team have shown some spark and 2022 is going to be the big push year for women’s football in the history of women’s football in India.
+Over a year, we have witnessed limited actions on the pitch as pandemic pandemic-induced lockdown and limited resources in the system outplayed the passion and dreams of grassroots and youth players across India.
+In spite of these challenges, there was some individual and collective brilliance, on and off the field of play.
+The overall performance of the National Team was not inspiring as we once again fared miserably in the World Cup 2022 qualification round.
+Though the women’s national team has shown some spark and 2022 is going to be the big push year for women’s football in the history of women’s football in India.

 Chhetri was also the first Indian footballer to receive the prestigious Khel Ratna Award in 2021, another important moment in Indian football history.

 At 37, Chhetri is still the face of Indian football.
 His performance on and off the field inspires the next generation of players.
 It will be wonderful if Chhetri is able to sustain his efforts in 2022 for the national team.
-Though Padma Shri Sunil Chhetri still to start his goal scoring machine in the 8th ISL season but we can expect him to deliver for his beloved club, Bengaluru FC in 2022.
+Though Padma Shri Sunil Chhetri is still to start his goal-scoring machine in the 8th ISL season we can expect him to deliver for his beloved club, Bengaluru FC in 2022.

-In my view, although winning regional titles is good, India must make an impact at bigger competitions like the Asian Cup to improve the global profile and ranking.
+In my view, although winning regional titles is good, India must make an impact at bigger competitions like the Asian Cup to improve its global profile and ranking.

-At club level, FC Goa competing in the AFC Champions League was one of the highlights of the 2021 season.
-Playing a maiden AFC CL, FC Goa displayed an impressive brand of football against some heavy weights from the middle east region.
-The debut for ISL team in the Asia’s premier club competition was a big milestone for Indian football and the performance from FC Goa certainly helped in gaining respect for Indian football and the encouraging display from Goan side motivated other clubs in India to dream big.
+At the club level, FC Goa competing in the AFC Champions League was one of the highlights of the 2021 season.
+Playing a maiden AFC CL, FC Goa displayed an impressive brand of football against some heavyweights from the Middle East region.
+The debut for the ISL team in Asia’s premier club competition was a big milestone for Indian football and the performance from FC Goa certainly helped to gain respect for Indian football the encouraging display from the Goan side motivated other clubs in India to dream big.
 However, ATK Mohun Bagan’s AFC Cup outing at the inter-zone semi-final match was a disaster, ATK struggled like an amateur side against the Uzbek side, FC Nasaf.

 Surprise of 2021

-Juan Ferrando poaching by ATK from FC Goa was like a midnight robbery to replace Antonio Habas.
+Juan Ferrando’s poaching by ATK from FC Goa was like a midnight robbery to replace Antonio Habas.

 Futsal rises in the capital

-Delhi FC winning the inaugural edition of the Hero Futsal Club Championship, held under the aegis of All India Football Federation (AIFF), was a big achievement by a Delhi club.
-Delhi FC entering the record book by being the first club from Delhi to win a national level championship.
+Delhi FC winning the inaugural edition of the Hero Futsal Club Championship, held under the aegis of the All India Football Federation (AIFF), was a big achievement by a Delhi club.
+Delhi FC entered the record book by being the first club from Delhi to win a national-level championship.
 AIFF deserves credit for finally starting the National Futsal Championship in India for the first time, a much-needed intervention for the development of football.